nkarapetyan/nkarapetyan.github.io/_pages/about.md

 I have received my PhD from University of South Carolina ([USC](https://cse.sc.edu)) in Computer Science.
 I was working in Autonomous Field Robotics Laboratory ([AFRL](http://afrl.cse.sc.edu/afrl/home/)) under supervision of [Dr. Ioannis Rekleitis](https://cse.sc.edu/~yiannisr/).
 My research is on area coverage both for two and three dimensional areas, with particular applications in aquatic domain.
 I want to enable more efficient and task oriented coverage techniques for environmental monitoring and survey operations.
 I sometimes draw inspiration from human expertise in performing specific tasks and try to adapt similar reasoning in algorithms I am developing for surface and underwater robots.

-I am PhD candidate at the University of South Carolina ([USC](https://cse.sc.edu)) at the Department of Computer Science and Engineering.
-I am working in Autonomous Field Robotics Laboratory ([AFRL](http://afrl.cse.sc.edu/afrl/home/)) under supervision of [Dr. Ioannis Rekleitis](https://cse.sc.edu/~yiannisr/).
-My current research is on area coverage both for two and three dimensional areas.
-I want to enable more efficient and task oriented coverage techniques for environmental monitoring and survey operations.

 **Research Interests:**

 * area coverage, marine robotics, multi-robot systems, path planning, exploration, autonomous systems